sijingzhangzsj0604/docs/docs/cloud/guides/security/enable-upstream-mutual-tls.md

 :::tip How to enable the upstream mutual TLS?

-When you create the Application or when you add a new Upstream version:
+When you create the Service or when you add a new Upstream version:

 2. Click on the **View Hide Advanced Upstream Options** to unfold advanced upstream options.
 3. Select the **Mutual TLS** checkbox, and an API7 Cloud will show an input box to fill in the SSL object ID